wangchucheng/hugo-eureka-docs/en/update.md

 You can view the historical version of Eureka in [Releases](https://github.com/wangchucheng/hugo-eureka/releases).

-## Migrate from Git Submodule to Hugo Modules
+## Migrate from Git Submodules to Hugo Modules

-Because Hugo Modules is more convenient and faster to manage than Git Submodule, and Hugo Modules is Hugo's recommended way to add themes.
+Because Hugo Modules is more convenient and faster to manage than Git Submodules, and Hugo Modules is Hugo's recommended way to add themes.
 It is recommended that all users who have or are willing to install [Go 1.12](https://golang.org/dl/) and above in the current environment migrate to Hugo Modules.

 ### Install Go

 To use most of the functions of Hugo Modules, you need to have Go 1.12 and above.
 You can install it on [Go official website](https://golang.org/dl/).

-### Delete Git Submodule
+### Delete Git Submodules

-To delete Git Submodule you only need to:
+To delete Git Submodules you only need to:

 ```shell
 git submodule deinit -f -- themes/eureka